-Digital Transformation Silos are nothing new, and most people who have been in the business of change or transformation for more than a few years will have tasted their unsavoury consequences.
+Digital transformation silos are nothing new, and most people who have been in the business of change or transformation for more than a few years will have tasted their unsavoury consequences.
 In this digital decade, successful digital business transformation is highly dependent upon leaders who will steer their digital endeavours strategically and holistically, while avoiding the silo effect.

 Despite this fundamental success factor, it's startling to see one of IDC’s predictions, which suggests that around 70% of siloed digital transformation initiatives will ultimately fail due to insufficient collaboration, integration, sourcing or project management.

-“Desired business outcomes from DX follow innovation projects that integrate new digital technologies into stable business services and incorporate new skills, techniques, and culture into the fabric of the IT and LOB organizations.
+“Desired business outcomes from DX follow innovation projects that integrate new digital technologies into stable business services and incorporate new skills, techniques, and culture into the fabric of the IT and LOB organisations.
 Initiatives that do not infuse innovation into the scale and breadth of the total enterprise have not achieved the prime directive: digital transformation”.

 – Bill Keyworth, VP of Research at IDC

 Too many well-intentioned yet inexperienced folk are leading their digital endeavours in this non-strategic and siloed manner.
 Some are blinkered by individual technologies such as cloud or mobile, while others are driven by technology trends as opposed to business needs.
 Many are simply deploying individual digital solutions, with innovation and integration nowhere to be seen, which misses the point of holistic digital business transformation.

 Thankfully some leaders have done their homework and taken advantage of research, frameworks and guidance that is now available.
 Whether they have upgraded their transformation knowledge through their own trusted transformation advisor or THRIVE training they will have upgraded their transformation knowledge in order to help them get digital business transformation done right.
 While others make it up as they go along and steer their people into clouds of chaos and confusion.